Quickback Docs

 Common Patterns

-// Public/system table - no filtering
+// Public/system table - no tenant filtering (soft-delete still applied if deletedAt exists)

 firewall: { exception: true }